How to set up WordPress redirects for better SEO

 - Website maintenance– Ever had to take parts or all of your WordPress site down to do a little work?
 It happens from time to time!
 Redirects can keep visitors happy while you improve things behind the scenes.

 - You care about SEO rankings – We can’t state this enough: having good SEO will make or break your success on the web.
 Having even one 404 error page can harm that.
 You can also use various SEO Tools to keep an eye on your redirect issues.

-Types of redirects
+#Types of redirects

 WordPress supports multiple types of redirects, each of them being used for a slightly different purpose.
 While they all perform the same basic function in the eyes of the website visitor, the different codes serve to tell search engines how to index content in the future.